karthikshetty03/Ecommerce-App/README.md

 # Ecommerce-App
-## A web app built using ExpressJS which uses JSON file for data management
+## A web app built using ExpressJS which uses JSON file for data management and SHA256 hashing algorithm with salting for secure storage of user passwords.

 ### App uses templating structure rather than any frontend framework
 ### Why ???